jmfadeley/java-data-structures-practice/README.md

 # Java Homework

 A simple set of Java data structures and design patterns with JUnit tests to illustrate.
-Design patterns apply multiple instantiation techniques, such as manual, Java Utilities or Lombok approaches.
+Design patterns apply multiple instantiation techniques, such as manual approaches, Java Utilities or sweet, sweet Lombok annotation.
 Look at the package to tell you which is being employed.

 Target is OpenJDK 8, but 11 should be just fine.

 ## Getting Started